 This is all about self-discipline.
 Unfortunately, lockdown fatigue eventually sets in and weakens our initial self-discipline.
 By the time there’s a second lockdown, our ability to protect our health is tiring out.
-Then the reality is that obeying the instruction to stay at home saved many lives.
+The reality then is that obeying the instruction to stay at home saved many lives.
 On the other hand, ignoring social distancing proved fatal.

 Good Personal Relationship And Friends Matter